Paštrovići: History

 Mayhew and Calić considers them to have been an Albanian tribe, while according to Ćirković, the Paštrovići were Vlachs who had until the middle of the 14th century, been culturally and linguistically Slavicized, a thesis supported by Kaser.
+According to Vukmanović, the Serbs who settled later took on the name of the Paštrovići clan.

 The name is first attested in a text dating to 1355, regarding nobleman Nikolica Paštrović in the service of Serbian emperor Stefan Dušan (r.
 1331–55), sent to the Republic of Ragusa.
 In 1363, Radak Paštrović donated to a church in Rac.
 Since 1377 they are regularly mentioned in Ragusan documents.
 In March 1399, several "people from Paštrovići" are mentioned.

 During the First Scutari War (1405–13) they were under control of the related Đurašević family whose members held the most prestigious positions on the court of Balša III.

-The personal name Pastri can also be found in the 1416-17 Scutari land register, with Visha wife of the late Pastri Kukoli being mentioned in the village of Luorsi.
-The village had predominantly Albanian anthroponomy, with names such as Tanush, Bardh, Midhë or Kruet.

 In the Second Scutari War (1419–23) they at first served the Serbian Despotate, until January 1423 when the Republic of Venice managed to bribe them and other tribes in the region over to the Venetian side.
 Though none of these were mobilized militarily, they left the Serbian ranks and thus became potential danger to Despot Stefan Lazarević.
 The Paštrović assembly agreed to enter the service of Venice in April 1423, accepting Venetian suzerainty and taxes; in return they received promise to respect their tribal institution, guarantees of their present lands and recognition of their right to lost lands.
 Peace was signed in August 1423.

 Thus, by this 1423 treaty, the province of Paštrovići received an autonomous status, while the brotherhoods (families) of Paštrovići became a "tribe", building their free villager estate and internal self-government with kinship organization – becoming petty nobility.